IkeKap/GooTorrent/README.md

 # Torrent_Extension
-MAHacks project.
+MAHacks project summer 2017.
 Won 4th place with it

 To Set Up backend: